Himmelblau's function

 In mathematical optimization, Himmelblau's function is a multi-modal function, used to test the performance of optimization algorithms.
 The function is defined by:

 It has one local maximum at $x = -0.270845$ and $y = -0.923039$ where $f(x,y) = 181.617$, and four identical local minima:

 The locations of all the minima can be found analytically.
-However, because they are roots of cubic polynomials, when written in terms of radicals, the expressions are somewhat complicated.
+However, because they are roots of quartic polynomials, when written in terms of radicals, the expressions are somewhat complicated.

 The function is named after David Mautner Himmelblau (1924–2011), who introduced it.